 - net rental income (defined as rent after deducting operating expenses and mortgage payments, but not including noncash items such as depreciation); and

-- all other income actually being received, including severance pay, retirement benefits, pensions, trust income, annuities, capital gains, social security benefits other than
+- all other income being received, including severance pay, retirement benefits, pensions, trust income, annuities, capital gains, social security benefits other than

 What does this mean?

-Basically, whenever possible you start with the Gross income from the year.
+Whenever possible, you start with the Gross income from the year.
 Then figure out the net income by deducting things such as:

 - Federal income taxes (calculated for a single person with one exemption and the standard deduction)